Utilising Prophet with PySpark¶

 Prophet

-Prophet is a time series forecasting model.
-It is based on an additive regression model that takes into account trends, seasonality, and holidays.
-Prophet also allows for the inclusion of external regressors and can handle missing data and outliers.
+also allows for the inclusion of external regressors and can handle missing data and outliers.
 It uses Bayesian inference to estimate the parameters of the model and provides uncertainty intervals for the forecasts.
 Such a model is not available in the pyspark library, so we'll need to utilise user defined functions to utilise it with our dataset!

-Pandas UDFs (User-Defined Functions) are one form of UDF that is available in pyspark.
+(User-Defined Functions) are one form of UDF that is available in pyspark.
 They allow you to apply a Python function that operates on pandas dataframes to Spark dataframes.
 This allows you to leverage the power of pandas, which is a popular data manipulation library in Python, in your PySpark applications.
-Pandas UDFs can take one or more input columns and return one or more output columns, which can be of any data type supported by Spark.
-With Pandas UDFs, you can perform complex data manipulations that are not possible using built-in Spark SQL functions.
+Pandas UDFs

 Of course, this is not a guide on UDF, nor are we going for the most optimal setup, it is simply an example of how we can use the rich user defined functionality of pyspark to integrate other functionalities not available in pyspark

-Avocado Price Prediction
+Avocado Price Prediction¶

 Avocado price prediction is the process of using machine learning algorithms to forecast the future prices of avocados based on historical data and other relevant factors such as weather patterns, consumer demand, and supply chain disruptions.
 This can help stakeholders in the avocado industry make informed decisions about when and where to sell their avocados, as well as how much to charge for them.
 Avocado price prediction can also provide insights into the factors that affect avocado sales and help optimize the industry's efficiency and profitability.

-The Dataset
+The Dataset¶

 It is a well known fact that Millenials LOVE Avocado Toast.
 It's also a well known fact that all Millenials live in their parents basements.Clearly, they aren't buying home because they are buying too much Avocado Toast!
-But maybe there's hopeā€¦ if a Millenial could find a city with cheap avocados, they could live out the Millenial American Dream.
+But maybe there's hopeā¦ if a Millenial could find a city with cheap avocados, they could live out the Millenial American Dream.

 The dataset can be found on Kaggle & its original source found here, it contains historical sales data for different avocado types in various states the United States

-Loading data
+Loading data¶

 To load the data, we start a spark session on our local machine